Learn about the billing page and manage your usage and costs when using ArcGIS Location Platform services.

 • Total voucher balance: The sum of the remaining balance of all active vouchers.

-• Code: Each voucher code that was redeemed on your subscription.
+• Voucher code: Each voucher code that was redeemed on your subscription.

 • Status: The current status of the voucher, either Active or Expired.

-• Remaining balance: The amount remaining after usage charges have been applied to this voucher.
+• Available balance: The amount remaining after pending or processed charges have been applied to this voucher.

 • Expires: The date the voucher expires.
 This is assigned by Esri.
 Any balance remaining after the expiration date if forfeited.